AwDamn/markdown-portfolio/_includes/04-lists.md

+- Pizza
+- Doggos
+- Coffee
-Replace this with a list of your favorite things.
+- These are a few of my favorite things
+  - Test test test